NeuralCoder3/factorio_recipe_planner/ReadMe.md

 # Factorio Recipe Planner

+TLDR: We compute what machines to use with MIP/SMT solvers in the presence of quality and productivity modules.

 In [Factorio 1](https://www.factorio.com/), recipes were quite simple.
 One had factories that produces a result.
 If we needed one, we had at most two variants and at most productivity modules to create more or speed to create faster.